changchuming/changchuming.github.io/_posts/2018-10-29-How-to-Prepare-and-Apply-for-a-Master's-Degree-in-the-US.md

 | More industry resources             | Less industry resources           |
 | Relatively easier admission         | Relatively harder admission       |

 Generally, industry-focused Master's programs are catered more towards international students, since it's a cash cow for the university.
+This is also why it's easier to be admitted into one.

 **To clarify, whatever I've written here is based off my experience of applying for an industry-focused Master's program, not a research-focused program.
 If you're looking to pursue a research career, these may still apply to a lesser extent, but there is no guarantee.**